Switching broadband provider

 Checklist for new phone or broadband contract

+If you're thinking of signing up to a new home phone, broadband deal, or mobile phone, there are a few things you might want to consider first.
 This guide sets out some factors you might want to consider before signing a new contract and explains what you can do if the price you agreed to at the point of sale increases unexpectedly.

 Practical tips for improving your broadband speed

 There are a number of factors which can affect the speed of your broadband connection.
 The following tips could help bring your connection back up to speed.